 Every once in a while a dish will stand out as being really unusual, and really memorable.
 This is one of them.
 I’m guessing you’ve never had a pasta quite like this.
 The nuts take center stage, backed up by a creamy sauce of ricotta, with a twinge of garlic, a hit of Parmesan, and a fresh burst of parsley.

 It’s not a deal breaker, but freshly made ricotta really makes this pasta special.
 And in the time it takes you to bring a half gallon of milk to a simmer, you can have a fresh batch of homemade cheese.
-See directions at the bottom of this post.

 This is one of those recipes where there are only a few ingredients, so there’s no reason they can’t all be top quality.
 Don’t use the crumpled bag of chopped walnuts leftover from your last brownie binge.
 And invest in a chunk of real Parmigiano Reggiano cheese.
 It’ll make all the difference.